Globally-inspired spots for the love of carbs, fresh bread and pastries.

 Pastéis de nata

 The creaminess of the custard, the char on the baked surface, the flake of the tiny crust are all points of comparison that divide the Portuguese on just where to get the best nata.
 The great thing is that they’re small enough for you to do a little comparison shopping yourself through Little Portugal and environs to make up your own mind.
-Caldense, Nova Era, Golden Wheat, and Venezia are all contenders.
+Caldense, Nova Era and Golden Wheat are all contenders.
 (I recommend um café with each to keep you in fighting form.)

 There are some who say there’s no such thing as a good croissant outside of France, where layers of laws govern exactly how to make the high-fat, multi-layered cornettes.
 These people have not visited Jules.
 But you should.